sehbaw/sehbaw.github.io/README.md

-* Need to clean up the portfolio page
+~* Need to clean up the portfolio page~
 * Need to clean up the profile pic dimensions
+* add a favicon

 ### License